15 Green Living Tips For The Holiday and All Year

 The holidays which also means cold winter weather is here so we should all be thinking about energy.
-Here are some tips and ideas that will help the environment, stop global warming, and to support the going green effort for the holidays and all year!
+Here are some tips and ideas that will help the environment, are eco-friendly, and to support the going green effort for the holidays and all year!
 We are all getting ready and celebrating the Many of us decorate for Christmas with lights and all the trimming.
 So let’s all take a minute to think about how you can do help our world and planet, but still enjoy all the holiday fun and festivities

 1. Clean or replace air filters on your air-conditioning unit and heating units at least once a year.
 For unused rooms keep the vents closed if possible.

 2. Wrap you water heater in an insulated blanket and lower you thermostat to 120 degrees and if you are going on vacation or going to be away from home for an extended period turn your water heater completely off.

 3. Turn off lights, appliances, and computers when you are not using them and unplug appliances that use rarely or only for a short period such as your toaster.
 Purchase appliances with the Energy Star label.
 Did you know that a 10-year-old refrigerators use approximately 50% more energy than a newer model.
 When you have to buy a new appliance watch for special rebates offered for buying the Energy Star label.
 According to the EPA replacing with old items with energy-efficient models can save over 25 billion pounds of greenhouse gas emissions, and save money on your energy bills.